 2. Arkansas State University (ASU) (http://www.astate.edu/college/business/degrees/)

-ASU offers two degrees: a Bachelor of Science with a major or minor in marketing, and an MBA (on-campus or online).
+ASU offers a Bachelor of Science with a major or minor in marketing, and an MBA (on-campus or online).

 ASU’s College of Business doesn’t appear on the U.S. News & World Report rankings, but it is accredited by the Association to Advance Collegiate Schools of Business.
 In 2009, the university dedicated the Delta Center for Economic Development, built to house its business graduate programs.

 Professional marketers in Arkansas can take their pick of a number of advertising and marketing associations around the state.
 Many sponsor regular social and networking events.

 - AAF Fort Smith (http://aaffs.org/): Fort Smith Chapter of the American Advertising Federation

 - AAF Little Rock (http://www.aaflittlerock.org/): Little Rock Chapter of the American Advertising Federation

 - AAF Northeast Arkansas (http://aafnea.org/): Northeast Chapter of the American Advertising Federation

 - SMEI Arkansas (http://www.smei.org/): Arkansas affiliate of Sales and Marketing Executives International